Module 1.3: Istio Security & Troubleshooting

 ISTIO_MUTUAL | Use Istio’s built-in mTLS certificates |

-- If a request has a JWT, validate it (issuer, signature, expiry)
+- If a request arrives bearing a JWT, it meticulously validates it (checking issuer, structural signature, and active expiry status).

-- If the JWT is invalid, reject the request (401)
+- If the attached JWT is fundamentally invalid, it immediately rejects the request with an HTTP 401 Unauthorized response.

 2.2 JWT with Claim-Based Routing